-If you’re a high school or college student looking t make extra cash, don’t miss these 4 best online tutoring jobs for teens.
+If you’re a high school or college student looking to make extra cash, don’t miss these 4 best online tutoring jobs for teens.

-With the current pandemic, more students are learning online than ever before.
-Parents are seeking assistance for their children in the subjects where their child might be struggling and online tutoring opportunities are more popular than ever before.
+With the current pandemic, more students are learning online.
+Parents are seeking assistance in the subjects where their child might be struggling and online tutoring opportunities are more popular than ever before.
 There is a large demand for students and recent graduates who can help tutor via the web in online tutoring jobs.
-Here’s a little bit about how to get started and where to find opportunities.
+Here’s a little bit about how to get started and where to find tutoring opportunities.

 How to Become an Online Tutor